University of Otago law exam upsets students over similarities to Christchurch killings

 The University of Otago has apologised after asking its law students an exam question about the ethics of representing a terrorist.

-The question led some students to breakdown and cry during the exam last week after it brought back painful memories of the recent Christchurch mosque attacks in which a gunman killed 51 people.
+The question led some students to break down and cry during the exam last week after it brought back painful memories of the recent Christchurch mosque attacks in which a gunman killed 51 people.

 One of those sitting the exam had a cousin killed in the attacks, a student told the Herald.